Spirit Catcher

 The sculpture has 16 kinetic quills, which rock back and forth when the wind blows.
 Several months after it was erected on the site in Barrie, the unpredictable winds coming onshore from Kempenfelt Bay caused concern that the quills might fall off.
 The quills were redesigned by the artist with the assistance of Mike Davies, the recently retired vice president of advanced engineering at de Havilland aircraft.

 The sculpture is a focal point on the Barrie waterfront, and serves as both a meeting place and navigational aid to travellers and citizens of the city alike.
 The installation of the sculpture initiated a drive to place numerous pieces of art around the city which continues to this day.

 In May 2021, residents placed children's footwear at the base of the Sculpture Bird to commemorate the 215 children found in an unmarked grave at the Kamloops Indian Residential School.

+In September 2022, the sculpture was added as a unique point of interest in Microsoft Flight Simulator.
+Players can view the sculpture from the air or from Kempenfelt Bay when landed with a seaplane.